top of page

 • Prior Boards have taken homeowners, refusing to comply with DRs, to court and have won judgements against them.

 • There are some existing ‘deviations’ to certain DRs that pre-date the HOA’s formation that are grandfathered in.
-These are primarily where an in-ground pool exists and a county ordinance dictated a fence height over 4 feet.
+These are primarily where an in-ground pool existed and insurance coverage dictated a fence height over 4 feet.

 • Changing the Deed Restrictions, like amending the Constitution, is deliberately difficult and requires a two-thirds majority of all homeowners to vote in the affirmative to ratify a change.